 When you’re telling the story of how your nonprofit has made an impact over the past year, put your donors at the center of that story.
 After all, the community of people like them has helped make these positive impacts possible.

-Sharing success stories from the previous year is a great way to demonstrate impact.
-Plus, donors are more inclined to give to organizations that are already making a notable difference versus ones that are just starting out or are working to make a dent in a large-scale issue like global warming or widespread food insecurity.
+Sharing impact stories from the previous year is a great way to demonstrate impact.
+Plus, donors are more inclined to give to organizations that are already making a notable difference versus ones that are just starting or working to make a dent in a large-scale issue like global warming or widespread food insecurity.

 Just make sure you don’t frame that success story in terms of your organization; instead, frame it in terms of your donors and how their support led to that success.
 If you have the capabilities through your nonprofit database, reference the donor’s past gift amount: “Your gift of $300 did X, Y, and Z.”